arangodb/spring-boot-starter/demo/README.md

 }
 ```

-## Save and read an entity
+### Save and read an entity

-It's time to save our first entity in the database.
-Both the database and the collection don't have to be created
+It's time to save your first entity in the database.
+Both the database and the
-manually.
-This happens automatically as soon as we execute a database request with the components involved.
-We don't
+collection don't have to be created manually.
+This happens automatically as soon
+as you execute a database request with the components involved.
+You don't have
-have to leave the Java world to manage our database.
+to leave the Java world to manage your database.

-After we saved a character in the database the id in the original entity is updated with the one generated from the
+After you saved a character in the database, the id in the original entity is
-database.
-We can then use this id to find our persisted entity.
+updated with the one generated from the database.
+You can then use this id to
+find your persisted entity.

 ```java
 package com.arangodb.spring.demo.runner;